Intramedullary nailing of the bone involves the use of an intramedullary nail or rod to fix the fractured bone.

 By using a smaller solid nail, reaming may be avoided.

-The concept of an undreamed nail as a way of stabilizing open fractures in causes where such severe damage to the blood supply is a distinct possibility, is now being actively explored.
+The concept of an undreamed nail as a way of stabilizing open fractures in cases where such severe damage to the blood supply is a distinct possibility is now being actively explored.

 Instrumentation for Interlocked Intramedullary Nailing

 Nail and bolts constitute the implants.
 Nails of all sizes should be kept on the table for a particular case.
 Preoperative length could be measured by measuring the contralateral bone length.

 Each nail has its own instruments and these are generally not interchangeable.
 Major instruments are as below